MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

      |Passive Radar using the LimeSDR

  3. MATLAB- In this folder there is the matlab code used.
   LIBRARY- All the functions needed for the main program.
+All the functions are based on the work from Jockover and RakhDamir.
   PASSIVE RADAR- main program of passive radar using LimeSDR.